stephenlprice/tableau-webhooks/README.md

   >
 </p>

 Webhook payloads are limited to what is described in [the documentation](https://help.tableau.com/current/developer/webhooks/en-us/docs/webhooks-events-payload.html).
-As a result, to run complex workflows Tableau Webhooks will often need to send requests to Tableau's REST API.
-For example, if you want to monitor a specific data source for extract refresh failures rather than get notified for every data source hosted on your Tableau site, you can use the `resource-id` provided by the webhook payload and request more information about that data source from the REST API.
+As a result, to run complex workflows Tableau Webhooks will often need to send requests to [Tableau's REST API](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api.htm).
+For example, if you want to monitor a specific data source for extract refresh failures - rather than get notified for every data source hosted on your Tableau site, you can use the `resource-id` provided by the webhook payload and request more information about that data source from the REST API.
 That way you may check to see if said data source has a property such as a `tag` that can be used to determine if a notification should be sent to data stewards via Slack.

 If the event meets the criteria you have established in `webhooks.py` then you can run the intended automation.
 However, if the event does not meet said criteria it can be safely ignored.